han-xudong/pyDHgripper/README.md

 reboot
 ```

-Here are three types of DH grippers that can be controlled with `pyDHgripper`.
+Several types of DH grippers can be controlled with `pyDHgripper`.
 For example, to control the AG-95 gripper:

 ```python
 from pyDHgripper import AG95